TosbackCgusBridge-Bot/CGUs-versions/Putlocker/Privacy Policy.md

 For any inquiries you may contact us at +44 0121 288 3422 Contacting Us about Privacy Questions or Concerns

-If you have any questions about this Privacy Policy, the practices of the Site or your dealings with the Site, please e-mail us at privacy@PutLocker.com
+If you have any questions about this Privacy Policy, the practices of the Site or your dealings with the Site, please e-mail us at \[email protected\]